stem cell therapy for back pain

 Enough evidence exists to show that adult bone marrow cells can be guided to become heart-like cells.
 These then repair the heart tissue in patients.
 More research is currently underway.

-patient hands checking in tab Risks Associated With Stem Cell Therapy
+Risks Associated With Stem Cell Therapy

 Many patients understand that going through side effects is possible with any medical treatment.
 However, it isn’t the same for everyone.
 One patient might experience many side effects with medication, while another patient experiences zero side effects even though they’ve taken the same medication.